 Agreements made between KHRC and owners and enumerated in the Restrictive Use Covenant and other legal documents are monitored for compliance on an ongoing basis.
-These covenants remain in place throughout the extended use period (30 or 40 years) and may be amended only with approval from KHRC.
+These covenants remain in place throughout the extended use period.

 Noncompliance with the Restrictive Use Covenant is treated the same as federal noncompliance in that a 60-Day Notice of Noncompliance is issued to the owner and due diligence efforts are monitored to determine the level of cooperation being exerted to correct deficiencies.
-An owner's failure to correct state noncompliance or demonstrate due diligence in lieu of, can result in the issuance of violation fees as outlined in Chapter 18 of this Manual, and the owner being put in a status of "not in good standing" with KHRC.
+An owner's failure to correct state noncompliance or demonstrate due diligence in lieu of, can result in the issuance of violation fees as outlined in this Manual, and the owner being put in a status of "not in good standing" with KHRC.
 Owners who are not in good standing will not be considered for future awards of housing credits until the noncompliance is resolved and the owner is removed from "not in good standing" status.

-17.4 The Audit Process
+16.4 Compliance Monitoring Process